tristan-derez/astro-portfolio/src/content/projects/02-bestyol.md

 ---
 title: "Bestyol API"
 publishedAt: 2023-08-06
-description: "School project, we had 4 weeks to build an app with requirements for a certification"
+description: "For an end-of-year project, we had 4 weeks to build an app with requirements for a certification"
 slug: "bestyol"
 isPublish: true
 ---